Access Control System Installation: Step-by-Step

 Before any tools come out, the first step is creating a detailed plan.
 Think of this as the blueprint for your new security setup.
 Our technicians will walk through your property to map out the best locations for every component, from card readers and keypads to door locks and the central control panel.
 We’ll consider high-traffic areas, entry and exit points, and your specific operational needs.
 This planning phase also involves making sure the design complies with all local Atlanta building codes and safety regulations, ensuring a seamless and compliant installation.

-Setting Up Wires and Infrastructure
+Running Wires and Setting Up Infrastructure

 With a solid plan in place, the next step is laying the groundwork.
 This involves carefully running all the necessary wiring to connect the readers, locks, and control panel.
 This is the central nervous system of your access control setup, allowing all the pieces to communicate with each other instantly.
 Our team takes great care to run cables discreetly and professionally, preserving the look of your building.
 This foundational work is critical for a stable and dependable system that you can count on for years to come.

-Installing the Hardware
+Installing the Physical Hardware

 This is the stage where your system starts to take shape.
 Our technicians will install the physical components you’ll interact with every day.
 This includes mounting the card readers or keypads next to doorways, installing the electric door locks, and setting up the main controller in a secure location.
 We ensure every piece of hardware is fitted precisely and securely for proper function and durability.
 We handle everything with care to make sure the access control systems integrate perfectly with your doors and entryways.